PixiEditor/Folklore/README.md

-PixiScript is a language for writing PixiEditor Nodes.
+Folklore is a language that speaks tales.

+It follows node-based paradigm, ensures graphics context and is easy to embed.

 Each node consists of a set of inputs, outputs and execution logic.

 A node supports CPU and GPU executin logic.
-PixiScript compiles into host native code and GPU shaders.
+Folklore compiles into host native code and GPU shaders.

 ## The goal

-PixiScript aims to run PixiEditor Node Graphs outside of PixiEditor.
+Folklore was designed to run PixiEditor Node Graphs outside PixiEditor.
+However, it's design is application-agnostic and the aim of the language is to be able to easily create GPU-accelerated graphics without the struggle.

 ## PixiScript Example Node